 - Mining a secret chain that spends the same UTXO differently

-- Revealing the secret chain once it's longer
+- Revealing the secret chain once it is longer

-An attacker with fraction q of total hash power attempting to reverse a transaction with z confirmations has success probability:
+An attacker with fraction q of total hash power, where q < p = 1 − q, attempting to reverse a transaction with z confirmations has success probability:

 14.8.2 The 51% Attack

-An attacker controlling more than 50% of hash power can:
+An attacker controlling more than 50% of hash power can (the q ≥ p case of Theorem 14.2):

 - Reverse any past transaction (given enough time)